-Trump threatens to close southern border if not given wall funding
+Demanding wall money, Trump threatens to close Mexico border

 Acting White House chief of staff Mick Mulvaney told Fox News Channel: “Where is Chuck Schumer?
 Where is Nancy Pelosi?
 They’re not even talking right now.”

-Mulvaney said Trump, who scrapped plans to spend Christmas in his Mar-a-Lago resort in Florida and stayed in Washington because of the shutdown, had now also canceled his New Year’s plans.
+Trump, who scrapped plans to spend Christmas in his Mar-a-Lago resort in Florida and stayed in Washington due to the shutdown, had now also canceled his New Year’s plans, Mulvaney said.

+The shutdown affects about 800,000 employees of the Departments of Homeland Security, Justice, Agriculture, Commerce, and other agencies.

+Most of the federal government, which directly employs almost 4 million people, is unaffected.
+Even agencies that are affected never totally close, with workers deemed “essential” still performing their duties.

-Reporting by Mohammad Zargham; Editing by Frances Kerry
+Reporting by Mohammad Zargham; Additional reporting by Anthony Esposito in Mexico City; Editing by Kevin Drawbaugh and Frances Kerry